odysseus0/eleventy-base-blog/content/blog/how-i-learned-to-stop-engineering-and-trust-the-model.md

 ---
 title: How I Learned to Stop Engineering and Trust the Model
-description: A journey from 1000+ lines of over-engineered code to 300 lines and better results - discovering when to let the model lead instead of trying to architect intelligence.
+description: From 1000+ lines of over-engineered code to 60 lines of prompt.
+The story of discovering that everything I knew about software engineering was wrong for AI systems.
 date: 2025-08-12
 tags:
   - technical-report